You are your transactional data: Open Banking in tenant referencing

 -

-What about the UARN, UDPRN, Postcode, TOID, title number and the other million identifiers out there – why are there so many and why not use them?"One of the challenges for property and property data is we mean different things when we talk about a property depending on its use or our perspective on it.
+What about the UARN, UDPRN, Postcode, TOID, title number and the other million identifiers out there – why are there so many and why not use them?One of the challenges for property and property data is we mean different things when we talk about a property depending on its use or our perspective on it.
 Codes created by Royal Mail, the Valuation office, HM Land Registry, etc. are all important and represent something slightly different.
 The most complete and granular identifier that we have today is the UPRN and this not only acts as an identifier, but also provides a link to many of the other identifiers providing even more ability to bring different data sets together.
-To find out more about property identifiers, how a look at this blog ‘Persistent and well-behaved identifiers’. (https://blog.geo.place/2018/09/27/persistent-and-well-behaved-identifiers/)
+To find out more about property identifiers, have a look at this blog from 2018 : ‘Persistent and well-behaved identifiers’. (https://www.geoplace.co.uk/blog/persistent-and-well-behaved-identifiers)

 -